O-RINGS & X-RINGS

 Both O-rings and X-rings are often referred to by the collective term “seals.”

-CTG’s experienced engineers will custom tailor a seal to fit your exact requirements, and manufacture 1 or 1,000 seals to your specifications that same day.
+CTG’s experts will tailor a seal to fit your exact requirements, and manufacture 1 or 1,000 seals to your specifications that same day.

 O-rings are sized to the SAE standard AS568, which is known as a dash number.
 Metric O-rings are sized to the actual measured inside diameter.
 Custom sizes can be developed to suit your applications.